mariochavez/pretty_formatter/README.markdown

 ## Why?
 Why creating another Rails logger gem?
 I have used better_logging gem in the past, and it just worked fine.
-But it's not working anyone with Rails 4 beta1, due to a class that better_logging **monkey patch** to add the formatting capabilities, I did try ay first to fix better_logging to work doing the same monkey patching on Rails 4, but at some point it didn't feel right.
+But it's not working any more with Rails 4 beta1, due to a class that better_logging **monkey patch** to add the formatting capabilities, I did try ay first to fix better_logging to work doing the same monkey patching on Rails 4, but at some point it didn't feel right.